jasonbayton/rhino_content/support/set-ringtones-notifications-alarm.md

 - K27p
 ---

-Rhino's default notification sounds and ringtones can be easily personalised to suit your needs as follows:
+RHINO 's default notification sounds and ringtones can be easily personalised to suit your needs as follows:

 <div class="numbered-instructions" markdown="1">
 1. Open **Settings**